 Honey has existed for millions of years and has since been used as food and for medicinal purposes.
-It is one of the few foods that contain all the ingredients necessary to keep you alive.And the wonderful part about honey is that it is found everywhere and is used by several cultures across the world.
+It is one of the few foods that contain all the ingredients necessary to keep you alive, this makes honey one of the greatest superfoods that exist on this planet.And the wonderful part about honey is that it is found everywhere and is used by several cultures across the world.
 Honey is also relatively affordable and does not require many resources to be preserved.
 Honey can never spoil if preserved properly.
 In fact, all you need to do is store it in an airtight plastic container.
-There are primarily two types of honey, raw honey, and regular honey.
+There are primarily two types of honey raw honey regular honey.

 Honey has been found to help in managing various diseases like reducing risk factors for heart conditions like blood pressure and cholesterol, improve wound healing and treat coughs.
 However, it is most likely these health benefits are linked to raw honey because it has a higher amount of antioxidants and other beneficial components.
-Raw honey contains up to four times more antioxidants than the regular honey.
+It contains up to four times more antioxidants than the regular honey.

-Raw honey contains an enzyme called glucose oxidase that helps produce molecules that give honey its antibacterial and antimicrobial properties.
+Raw contains an enzyme called glucose oxidase that helps produce molecules that give honey its antibacterial and antimicrobial properties.
 Regular honey on the other hand does not contain this enzyme because of the pasteurization it goes through.
 Heating and filtering of the honey destroy the enzyme.

 Regular honey does not contain any bee pollen as it is removed during pasteurization and filtration.
 Raw honey on the other hand does contain bee pollen.
 According to a study, bee pollen has benefits that include; antioxidant properties, anti-inflammatory effects, antifungal and antibacterial effects and pain-relieving properties.
-These properties enhance the ability of raw honey to heal wounds and kill bacteria.
+These properties enhance the ability of it to heal wounds and kill bacteria.
 Besides these properties, bee pollen also has amino acids, vitamin A, vitamin C, calcium, magnesium, and sodium.